diogo-pessoa/DataAnalyticsInBikingSharingData/README.md

 The project tested on `Google Collab Entrerpise`.

+To see a full run of the Whole project, please refer to the notebook [supervisor_bikeshare](notebooks/supervisor_bikeshare.ipynb).
+This notebook calls all other notebooks in the correct order, and loads the images.

 ### Notebooks description

 This project have multiple notebooks, each with a specific scope.
 The idea is to simplify the analysis and make it easier to follow.